jasonbrown-alis/build/docs/guides/how-to-guides/auto-generated-docs.md

 ## Deploying documentation

-Alis Build OS runs a nightly build and release of all product documentation as well as provides a means to manually update documentation.
+The platform runs a nightly build and release of all product documentation as well as provides a means to manually update documentation.
 These are discussed in the following sections.

 ### Auto-generated nightly release